arulhuw/ds/intros/README.md

    -  Tokyo is the most populous city in the world with 40 million (37,274,002) residents.
 6. What is the average house price in London?
    - The average house price in London is Half a million (£523.66)

+## Critical thinking

+- Thinking about and presenting ideas in a logical way.
+- Analysing and evaluating in order to reach an evidence-led judgement.
+- Being ‘objective’, meaning we put aside our own views and look at an issue from different points of view in order to understand it better.
+- Justifying the decisions you reach.